Video courtesy of the American Economic Association

 Why Study Economics?

-The study of economics develops a wide range of analytical and critical thinking skills, which opens up many diverse career opportunities.
+Benefit from diverse career opportunities.
+The study of economics develops a wide range of analytical and critical thinking skills.
 Economic analysis hones your skills at both understanding and influencing today’s policy debates.
 A bachelor’s degree in economics prepares you for a career in not just business, banking, government, and financial transactions, but also areas such as urban planning, international development, policy analysis, journalism, education, and the non-profit sector.
 For suggested course groupings for an economics major that would be especially apt for particular careers, please review our Customize Your Major page.
-To see what UConn economics graduates have done with their degree, please see the Center for Career Development’s Economics Job flyer .
+To see what UConn economics graduates have done with their degree, please see the Center for Career Development’s Economics Job flyer.
 For more detailed career information, please review American Economics Association’s career website.
 Additionally, the Center for Career Development is an excellent resource for students exploring different career options.

-An economics degree is also excellent preparation for graduate study — in law, business, economics, government, public administration, environmental studies, health-care administration, labor relations, global studies, diplomacy, and other fields.
-Professor Dick Langlois, Undergraduate Director, can suggest specific courses for your major that will prepare you for your intended graduate field.
+Prepare for graduate study.
+An economics degree can be excellent preparation for graduate programs in law, business, economics, government, public administration, environmental studies, health-care administration, labor relations, global studies, diplomacy, and other fields.
+Professor Ken Couch, Undergraduate Director, can suggest specific courses for your major that will prepare you for your intended graduate field.
 If you plan to pursue a Masters in Economics, please review our Customize Your Major page to find the suggested courses to help prepare you for the more math intensive economics graduate program.

 Some of the areas our students have pursued after graduation: